mis à jour

 You're someone who:

-- Notices what needs doing and gets on with it
+- Notices what needs doing and enjoys taking initiative!

 - Works well solo or alongside others